 This is the purpose of the Calibration studies above.
 For a given fixed universe, and an epidemic progressing at a specific rate estimate of some R0 value, one can set Hazard Radius and Mingle Factors to reflect that R0 value (as initial conditions).
 The progress and prediction is not what is at stake; rather, the consequence of policies like restricting the flow between Universes, or the reduction of the duration of the infective symptomatic period by increased testing, and the quantitative results of the change in total infections, or infections per hour, can be derived.

-AN
+APPENDIX.
+TRANSMISSION CHAINS

+The console.log in CovidSIMVL produces, infection by infection, a trace of who infected whom in what generation (time), identifying the family membership, and preceded by the sequence number of the new infection.
+The console.log looks like this:

+These data permit us to look more closely at the relationship between the length of the chains of transmission, and the frequency distribution of the numbers of infections that are incurred by infectious agents; in particular, whether there are super-spreaders as a side-effect of nature of contagion-based epidemics.

+Here is a trace of infections with the parameters set with Population = 100, Hazard Radius = 5, and MingleFactor for the Universe of 2, with the agent base MingleFactor set at 3, and the resulting R0 at 50 infected persons being 4.61, which indicates an expanding epidemic.